ssshake/pi-uhf-tv-station/README.md

 mount -a

-## Setup API and APP as service

-npm install pm2@latest -g

-cd api

-pm2 start api.js --watch --name=uhf-api

-cd app

-pm2 serve . --watch --name=uhf-app

-pm2 startup

-## Configure Power On/Off
+## Configure Smart Plug Power On/Off

 Create an account at ifttt.com